The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 Other Lost Benefits:

-• Life insurance (average 1-2x annual salary)
+• Life insurance coverage protection safety security (frequent 1-2x annual wage)

 3. Legal Limbo: The Misclassification Minefield

-This misclassification denies workers:
+This misclassification denies staff:

 4. Algorithm Control: The Invisible Boss